AMSAT-NA/PacSatFSKBoard/NOTES.md

 so I'm not sure what is going on.

 The RTC is not holding time when powered off unless it's powered with Vbat all the time.
 Not sure why.
+It can just be powered with Vbat.

+The power to the LNA bias was not connected, the LNA bias resistor, R77, needs to be connected to LNA_VCC.